 Personal Ministries Personal Ministries is a facet of the church whose origin can be traced to the beginning of Seventh-day Adventist® history in the 1860s.
 It endeavors to inspire, motivate, equip, train, and mobilize all members for dynamic Christian service with the conviction that “The church of Christ is organized for service” (Ministry of Healing, p.
 148) and “Every son and daughter of God is called to be a missionary; we are called to the service of God and our fellow men” (The Ministry of Healing, p.
 395).COTTONWOOD SABBATH SCHOOL CLASSES...

 Welcome, to the Cottonwood Seventh Day Adventist web page for Sabbath School information.
 We invite you to join us every Saturday morning at 9:30 to study the Bible.

 During this 9:30-10:35 study time we conduct several adult classes.
 Adventist's throughout North America use a lesson quarterly to guide them in their daily studies and these class members get together on Sabbath morning to discuss these lessons and share their research, thoughts and impressions.

 Following the Bible Study time, the classes dismiss and meet in the sanctuary for outreach and sharing time where Mission Spotlight focusing on world mission, and local outreach programs such as our church school and children's division reports are presented.
 Join us in studying God's word in the class of your choosing.
-We also have a Study Group Tuesday mornings at 11 am in the church sanctuary small alcove and a Bible Study/Prayer Group that meets each Wednesday evening at 7:00 pm in the Fellowship Hall.
+We also have a Study Group Tuesday mornings at 11 am in the church sanctuary small alcove and a Bible Study/Prayer Group that meets each Wednesday evening at 7:00 pm.